lightrainstech/join-us/README.md

  1. Fork this repository.
  2. Read questions in `questions.md`
  3. Create a new file, name it `answers.md`
- 4. Submit a Pull Request once youre finish all the questions.
+ 4. Submit a `Pull Request` once youre finish with all the questions.

 *If you have any dobuts please open an issue*